dnnsharp/authorize-net-guide/en/make_a_payment_with_credit_card,_cc.md

   The total Amount to pay in the selected currency.
 Can contain other context tokens, for example \[TotalAmount\] and My Tokens.

 * Credit Card Number

  Which of the fields in this form should be used as Credit Card Number

 * Credit Card CCV

   Which of the fields in this form should be used as Credit Card CCV.
-This field is required if the merchant would like to use the Card Code Verification \(CCV\) security feature.
+This field is required if the merchant would like to use the Card Code Verification \\(CCV\\) security feature.

 * Expiration Month

+Which of the fields in this form should be used as the customer’s credit card expiration  Month.

+* Expiration Year Which of the fields in this form should be used as The customer’s credit card expiration Year.

+  Note: x\_exp\_date Value: The customer’s credit card expiration date will be sent as a concatenation of the Expiration Month and Expiration Year fields.

+  Formats accepted by Authorize.Net: MMYY, MM/YY,MM-YY, MMYYYY, MM/YYYY, MM-YYYY.
+Set your fields accordingly.

-* Expiration Year
+*